njcaminiti/bikeshare/README.md

 After choosing a city, the user will be provided options to explore data from that city's bikeshare program, including customer information, trip statistics, usage volume by time of day, and detailed information on individual stations.

+__please note, this was built to spec.
+I did not choose features, functionality or format.__